Getting your Trinity Audio player ready... |

 Learn each SAT math topic one at a time.

 The cornerstone of the TTP study plan is topical learning and practice.
-The study plan is broken up into missions, each of which contains one major math topic.
-Students learn that topic, and then answer practice questions about that topic until they master it.
+The study plan is broken up into missions, each of which contains 1 major math topic.
+In particular, students learn that topic and then answer practice questions about that topic until they master it.

-After finishing a particular section, you answer a few example questions to practice what you have just learned.
-Then, at the end of the chapter, you take chapter tests rated by level of difficulty, to drill every concept that was presented in that chapter.
+After finishing a particular section, you answer a few example questions to practice what you just learned.
+Then, at the end of the chapter, you take chapter tests rated by level of difficulty to drill every concept that was presented in that chapter.

-Now that you see topical learning in action, you should have a good idea of how to structure your math studying.
-Next, let’s review the two types of questions that you will encounter on the SAT: multiple choice and grid-in.
+Now that you’ve seen topical learning in action, you should have a good idea of how to structure your math studies.
+Next, let’s review the 2 types of math questions on the SAT: multiple choice and Student-Produced Response (SPR) questions.

 There Are Two SAT Math Question Types

-The two types of SAT math questions are multiple choice and grid-in.
+The 2 types of SAT math questions are multiple choice and SPR.

 KEY FACT:

-Multiple choice questions on the SAT have four answer choices.
+Multiple-choice questions on the SAT have 4 answer choices.

 Keep in mind that all of the 22 major math topics on the SAT are fair game for multiple-choice questions.
-Let’s practice with an example below.
+Let’s practice with an example.

 Multiple-Choice Question 1